wyxfhb/jettl/README.md

 This should be applied to jettl for multiple wrappings of objects inheriting from the same interface.

-### Message method execution: shared clone
-A shift in the developers' mindset: Develop message methods at the interface level.
-Things that can change for the message:
-1. `Rename jettl Msg`: right click library
-2. `Change Inputs For jettl Msg`: right click interface method (change connector pane in interface method first)

 ### in message classes, take away the `_` leading the method name